NxPKG/khulnasoft-docs/content/workers-ai/tutorials/build-a-retrieval-augmented-generation-ai.md

 2. Select `"Hello World" script` as the type of application you want to create.
 3. Answer `no` to using TypeScript.

-You will be asked if you would like to deploy the project to Cloudflare.
+You will be asked if you would like to deploy the project to Khulnasoft.

-* If you choose to deploy, you will be asked to authenticate (if not logged in already), and your project will be deployed to the Cloudflare global network.
+* If you choose to deploy, you will be asked to authenticate (if not logged in already), and your project will be deployed to the Khulnasoft global network.
 * If you choose not to deploy, go to the newly created project directory to begin writing code.
 Deploy your project by following the instructions in [step 4](/workers/get-started/guide/#4-deploy-your-project).

 In your project directory, C3 has generated the following: